Red Jujubes

 Key Constituents: Vitamin C, A, B1, B2, Protein, Fiber, Calcium, Phosphorus, Iron, Magnesium, Fatty acids, Saponins, Jujuboside A and B, Flavonoids, Sanjoinine, Fluorine, Spinosin, Polysaccharides

-History/Folklore: They are fresh in the autumn, when they are crisp and green as apples.
+History/Folklore: They are fresh in autumn when they are crisp and green as apples.
 As they dry and ripen they become red and sweet.
 Their high nutritional content makes them excellent for treating people recovering from illness.
 Red dates are especially prized by women for their beauty and health effects.
 As they are very nourishing to the blood they are often eaten by women during their menses and after giving birth.

 It is said to purify the twelve Organ meridians, especially the Stomach, which is the body’s “center” and represents the Earth Element in the Five Phase System.
 Red jujubes are an important adjunct herb used in many formulas as they are also able to enter all 12 meridians.
 Red jujubes are also said to “Clarify the Nine Openings” (the eyes, ears, sinuses, nose, throat, bowels, and urinary tract).

-In China they are considered able to tonify the Heart, Lung, and Stomach functions.
-They are also said to dry up mucus while simultaneously moistening the tissues.
+In China, they are considered able to Tonify the Heart, Lung, and Stomach functions.
+They are also said to dry up mucus while simultaneously Moistening the Tissues.

 Jujubes help maintain healthy blood, hormonal function, strong bones, muscles, skin, and hair.
 They support enzyme function and neurotransmitter function as well.

 It is often used in Chinese herbalism as a Yin counterpart to strong Yang herbs such as Ginseng.
-Because the herb is good at removing “Obstructions to the Free of Flow of Qi” it can help prevent Yang herbs from building up and blocking Qi.
+Because the herb is good at removing “Obstructions to the Free Flow of Qi” it can help prevent Yang herbs from building up and blocking Qi.
 For example, consuming too much ginseng can cause shoulder pain or headaches, by adding red jujubes, this “side-effect” of excess ginseng is minimized while simultaneously gaining the benefits that red jujubes have to offer as a tonic herb.

 A Chinese legend, “Journey to the West” tells the story of an ailing king who encounters the god of longevity and asks for the secret of life.
-The god says he didn’t bring any of his medicine along as he was simply searching for his lost horse, but he did give the king three jujubes that he had been planning on giving the god of heaven.
+The god says he didn’t bring any of his medicine along as he was simply searching for his lost horse, but he did give the king three jujubes that he had been planning on giving to the god of heaven.
 The king ate the jujubes and felt instantly refreshed.

 Jujube seeds, also called sanjoins, contain flavonoids that are being studied in China and Korea for their antiseizure, calming, and sedative properties.